The minute you hear the word “cancer” or “tumor”, the first thing you want to know is the truth about mast cell tumor dog life expectancy.

 There’s No Easy Answer to Mast Cell Tumor Dog Life Expectancy.

 The only one who can inform you of your dog’s prognosis is the veterinarian.
-He/she will be able to tell you which stage your dog is in.
-He or she can provide treatment options and survival rates.

 There have been cases where mast cell tumors have been removed with clean margins (no cancer cells left behind) and it’s important to remember that an article like this speaks in general terms.
 Your dog is unique and will have specific needs.